Sales tax concerns if you sell through multiple channels

 Certificates must contain specific information: state Tax ID numbers, the name of the seller and customer, the type of exemption and a valid signature and date from the customer.

-Responsibility to determine the validity of the sales tax exemption certificate is held by you the business.
+It varies.
+Responsibility to determine the validity (and therefore expiration) of the sales tax exemption certificate is held by you, the business.
 An invalid certificate offers you no protection from sales tax liability.

 In other states, exemption certificates expire after set periods, such as one year in Alabama and three years in Connecticut, Illinois (where three years is the recommended update period for a resale certificate), Iowa and Louisiana.